Randall-MC/minecraft/Mod-List.md

 - **SnowRealMagic-1.19.2-fabric-5.0.4**: This simple tweak mod can enrich the vanilla snow layer's behavior.
 `requiere Kiwi, cloth-config`
 - **physics-mod-2.9.2-mc-1.19.x-fabric**: Collapsing caves, interactive Ragdolls, Item physics and much more
+- ****: It allows to revive a player within 60 seconds after death.

 ---